 Primary and Secondary Research

-So, you might be thinking, "Donny, this persona thing sounds great, but where in the heck am I going to get all these insights?".
+You might be thinking, "Donny, this persona thing sounds great, but where in the heck am I going to get all these insights?".

-Well, that starts with Primary Research, and Secondary Research.
+Primary Research, and Secondary Research.

 OK, so your Primary Research is things like interviews and surveys.
 We want to grab a range of 6-10 existing customers that fit this profile of being an ideal, perfect buyer, as well as companies that maybe you lost along the way.
 For whatever reason they went another direction, and you've lost their business.
 Also, some prospects that you're working with that may potentially buy from you.
 These are all great interview sources.
 You're going to need about 30 minutes of their time to ask them some very broad range questions.
 The biggest being, WHY?